stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 ## Recent Changes

+- **Improved Landmark Metrics Concurrency**: Implemented parallel processing in `scripts/fetch_landmark_reports.py` for both Wikipedia article count fetching and PDF index status checking using ThreadPoolExecutor.
+This enhancement replaces sequential processing with concurrent execution, significantly improving performance for large datasets by allowing multiple requests to be processed simultaneously.
 - **Completed Wikipedia Processing Refactoring**: Successfully refactored the large `scripts/ci/process_wikipedia_articles.py` script (757 lines) to use the modular `WikipediaProcessor` class.
 The main script now focuses on orchestration logic, command-line argument handling, and results reporting while delegating core Wikipedia processing functionality to the dedicated `WikipediaProcessor` class.
 - **Enhanced Vector Query Capabilities in PineconeDB**: Significantly improved the vector database query functionality with enhanced filtering options, better namespace handling, and more robust error recovery.
 Consolidated multiple query methods into a single, more powerful `query_vectors` method with comprehensive options for different use cases.
 - **Enhanced Vector Utility Tool**: Extensively improved the `scripts/vector_utility.py` tool with comprehensive capabilities for vector inspection, validation, and comparison.
 Added robust handling of different building metadata formats and better formatting for displaying vector information.